shubhampathak/akamai-config-checker/README.md

 # Akamai Configuration Checker
-A command line tool to validate configuration on Akamai staging or production networks.
-This tool automates the process of finding staging/production Akamai Edge Hostname IPs for a provided domain(s) and adds the entries to the system's host file.
+A command-line tool that helps you validate configuration on Akamai staging and production networks.
+This tool automates the procedure for locating and adding Akamai Edge Hostname IPs for a specified domain(s) and then adding them to the system's host file.
+In short, it automates steps 1-4 mentioned in the [Akamai help document](https://techdocs.akamai.com/api-acceleration/docs/test-stage).

 ## Supported OS
-This tool should work on:
+This tool should work on the below-mentioned Operating Systems:

 - Linux based
 - Windows